Namit, the founder of Yoga Sutra Shala, has been studying and practicing yoga for many years.

 We aim to give you the best experience of vinyasa practice whilst you are on your retreat.

-Hatha can be translated to “forceful” or “the yoga of force”.
-It is a form of yoga where the balance between body and mind is mostly aspired by bodily exercises like asanas (physical postures), pranayama (breathing exercises) and meditation.
+Hatha yoga is a form of yoga where the balance between body and mind is mostly aspired by bodily exercises like asanas (physical postures), pranayama (breathing exercises) and meditation.

-In comparison to the Vinyasa classes, Hatha is more still, less flowing and the postures are held for a longer amount of time than in Vinyasa, which makes it a more static meditation.
+In comparison to the Vinyasa classes, Hatha is more still, less flowing and the postures are held for a longer amount of time than in Vinyasa, which makes it a more static physical meditation practice.

 Yin Yoga is a very calming style of yoga where you hold and relax in to postures for an extended period of time (usually between 3 and 5 minutes), without any form of force.
 In this practice you learn to really relax and let go and you realise that the less you push yourself into a pose, the easier it becomes and the deeper you can go.

-Yin Yoga classes take place in the afternoon and are – especially after the hikes – a great way to gently stretch and relax your body and to calm your mind.
+Yin Yoga classes take place in the afternoon and are – especially after the hike – a great way to gently stretch and relax your body and to calm your mind.